akamoritendo/dipo_statue/README.md

 This  repository was dedicated as gallery of my udergraduate student's research.

 Brief story :  This research discuss about analysis of 3 dimensional modeling based on close range photogrammetry method using Free and Open Source Software.
-               It means all of the process will be done using FOSS, both object reconstruction and finalizing (meshing and texturing).
+               It means all of the process will be done using FOSS, both object reconstruction and post-process (meshing and texturing).

                Solutions of Object Reconstruction:  - MicMac https://github.com/micmacIGN/micmac.git
                                                     - GRAPHOS https://github.com/itos3d/GRAPHOS.git